tab1949/QuantDirect/README.md

 # QuantDirect
-A platform and community for financial analyzing
+A platform for quant researchers to analysis and communicate